Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Classification as Type Ia

 \section{Classification as Type Ia}

 There are no clear $[\rm{O}III]$ (rest-frame $5,007\angstrom$) or $\rm{H}\alpha$ ($6,563\angstrom$) emission lines in the host galaxy spectrum (Figure \ref{fig:spec_decomp}), making a precise spectroscopic redshift measurement impossible.
-We therefore first fit the template host photometry, which was measured from observations taken by the PRIMER program in $2022$ as well as earlier \textit{HST} optical and \textit{Spitzer} mid-IR imaging, with the EAZY software package \citep{brammer_eazy_2008}.
+We therefore first fit the template host photometry, which was measured from observations taken in $2022$ by the PRIMER program \citep{dunlop_primer_2021} as well as earlier optical \textit{HST} imaging from COSMOS \citep{koekemoer_cosmos_2007} and CANDELS \citep{grogin_candels_2011,koekemoer_candels_2011}, and \textit{Spitzer} mid-IR imaging, with the EAZY software package \citep{brammer_eazy_2008}.
 The SED was well sampled, and provided a robust photo-$z$ posterior with a $68^{\rm{th}}$-percentile range of $1.91<z<2.29$, with a best-fit of $z=2.25$.
 Other basic properties of the host from the SED fit are given in Table \ref{tab:host}, derived after fixing the redshift based on the analysis below.
 The properties show a relatively low-mass quiescent galaxy, which is expected for an SN\,Ia.

 We use the Next Generation SuperFit \citep[\texttt{NGSF};][]{goldwasser_next_2022}\footnote{\href{https://github.com/oyaron/NGSF}{https://github.com/oyaron/NGSF}} package to classify \highzIa.
 NGSF matches a database of reference SN spectra for a variety of SN types to the observed spectrum, while varying levels of dust extinction and host galaxy contamination.
 We allow the redshift to vary in the $1\sigma$ range of the photo-$z$ for the host galaxy ($1.9<z<2.3$).
-Of the top ten reference SN spectra matched to the \highzIa spectrum, eight are of normal SNe\,Ia and the remainder are the $91$T SN\,Ia sub-type \citep[e.g.,][]{fisher_spectrum_1999}, with the best match being the normal SN\,Ia $2011$by at $+52$ days relative to peak B-band brightness \citep[e.g.,][]{foley_classifying_2013,graham_twins_2015,foley_significant_2020}.
+Of the top ten reference SN spectra matched to the \highzIa spectrum, eight are of normal SNe\,Ia and the remainder are the $91$T SN\,Ia sub-type \citep[e.g.,][]{fisher_spectrum_1999}, with the best match being the normal SN\,Ia $2011$by at $+52$ rest-frame days relative to peak B-band brightness \citep[e.g.,][]{foley_classifying_2013,graham_twins_2015,foley_significant_2020}.
 A variety of normal and peculiar SN\,Ia sub-types fill the top $40$ matched reference spectra, before core-collapse subtypes appear.

 Figure \ref{fig:sn_spec} shows the best spectral template match for SN\,Ia, SN\,Ia $91$T-like, and three core-collapse sub-types (IIP, Ib, Ic).
 All templates show a $8300\angstrom$ Ca\,II absorption, but the shape of the absorption is best-matched by the SN\,Ia sub-types.
 The $6150\angstrom$ Si\,II feature is also present in both SN\,Ia sub-type templates as well as the \highzIa spectrum, but not the core-collapse sub-types.
 Additionally, there are a variety of features present in the various core-collapse sub-types not present in the \highzIa spectrum.
 Overall, the SN\,Ia spectral template match provides a $\chi^2$ per degree of freedom ($\nu$) of $2.30$, while the next best (non-normal SN\,Ia) fit is a $91$T-like SN\,Ia with $3.40$ (Table \ref{tab:phase}).